-Manga and Light Novel versions have Minami blackmailing him into into taking hers or else the other class's Summoned Beings will beat them.
+In the manga and light novels, Minami blackmails him into taking her or else the other class's avatars will beat him.
 It works.

-Yuuka and Hazuki gets some screentime in episode 3 of Season 2.
+Yuuko and Hazuki gets some screentime in Season 2 Episode 3.

-Minami gets one in episode 8 of Season 2.
-Counts as a Flash Back as well, since we get to see how she first met Akihisa, and why her she has a hard time with Japanese text.
+Minami gets one in Season 2 Episode 8.
+Counts as a Flash Back as well, since we get to see how she first met Akihisa, and why she has a hard time with Japanese text.

-Shouko and Yuuji get two together, episode 7 of Season 1, and episode 11 of Season 2.
+Shouko and Yuuji get two together, Episode 7, and Season 2 Episode 11.
 The second one is particularly interesting as it gives major Character Development to both of them, and helps to shine light on the background as to why Shouko likes Yuuji so much.
 Turns out that Yuuji in 5th grade scored better than most of the 6th grade kids, causing them to be a little jealous.
 They plan to humiliate him by writing "I cheated on my tests" on his PE uniform, but Shouko finds out what they're doing and tries to stop them.
-Yuuji is conflicted at first whether or not to help her, but ultimately does, and gets in a fight with the 3 older boys.
+Yuuji is conflicted at first whether or not to help her, but ultimately does, and gets in a fight with the three older boys.
 Shouko is really moved by his chivalry, and vows to marry him, hence why she's always trying to get him to marry her throughout the series.
 Not that it justifies what the older Shouko does to him, but at least it shows the method to her obsession with him.

 Deadpan Snarker: Furukara, the initial homeroom teacher of Class F before Ironman took over.
 He then becomes the narrator, and often comments on the situation at hand.
 Occasionally scolds the characters for playing Mr. Exposition when they try to explain unfamiliar things instead of letting him do it.

 Declaration of Protection: Akihisa invokes this trope occasionally for Minami and/or Himeji.
-Yuuji won't admit it, but he also invoked this trope for Shouko, as evidenced by episode 11 of Season 2.
+Yuuji won't admit it, but he also invoked this trope for Shouko, as evidenced by Season 2 Episode 11.
 Which then causes her to obsess over him even more, although he believes she's wasting her time/efforts.

 Defeat by Modesty: Also employed in the Episode 12 war.
 Akihisa steals a couple belts off the Class A students.
 It doesn't work on Aiko, since she's not wearing a bra, nor on Toshimitsu, since he strips himself.

-This trope, along with Shouko being a littlejealous when the judge starts hitting on Yuuji in drag, ends up saving the guys from having to humiliate themselves even more in the beauty contest of episode 2, Season 2.
+This trope, along with Shouko being a littlejealous when the judge starts hitting on Yuuji in drag, ends up saving the guys from having to humiliate themselves even more in the beauty contest of Season 2 Episode 2.
 She brings out her taser and knocks out the power on the stage and the immediate area.

 Disproportionate Retribution: The girls seem to like punishing the guys they like for the smallest of offenses, whether it's accidentally saying something stupid, or sometimes even just as innocent as being in the same general area as other girls.